AsadurS/linux-commands/linux-commad.md

   -  sudo usermod -G group1,group2 username (Add the user to additional groups)
   -  sudo usermod -L username (Lock a user account)
   -  sudo usermod -U username (Unlock a previously locked user account)
+## permission
+  - sudo chown <username>:<username> <folder_path>
+      -This should be replaced with the actual username of the user you want to set as the owner of the folder.
+This user will have specific rights and permissions to access and modify the contents of the folder.
+      -This is used to specify the group that will own the folder.
+By default, Ubuntu creates a primary group with the same name as the user.
+This ensures that the user has their own group, which is common practice for security reasons.
+  - sudo chmod <permissions>=u+rwx <folder_path>